 I’ll buy brand loyalty — there are still people who fiercely defend AMC and its products, so I’m sure there must have been some in 1967 — but heritage?
 The Hudson and Nash brands had been gone for a decade by the time this article appeared, and their best days were some years before that.
 Did any new car buyers, even AMC loyalists, still care enough for it to matter?
 I’m skeptical.

 The review concludes on an optimistic note, noting that AMC “appears to be regrouping its forces” (which was true — the AMC Javelin, a much more considered response to the Mustang, was only a few months away) and that this might mean “that market penetration percentage will once again creep upward.”
-This was wishful thinking in the long run, but AMC sales did rally a bit, to 272,726 for 1968 to 275,350 for 1969.
+This was wishful thinking in the long run, but AMC sales did rally a bit, to 272,726 for 1968 and 275,350 for 1969.

 1967 Marlin production totaled only 2,545 units.
 More of them seem to have survived and been preserved than you might expect from the dismal sales figures, so they must have their fans, but as a commercial effort, they weren’t even the “rear guard action” CL suggests.